myles-trimble/myles-trimble.github.io/_posts/2026-02-10-predicting-customer-loyalty.md

 An even more powerful and reliable way to assess model performance is to utilise Cross Validation.

-Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.
+Instead of simply dividing our data into a single training set and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.

 The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data!